arcionlabs/YCSB/jdbc/README.md

   - `false` by default inserts / updates `FIELD[*]` with random characters.
 The column will contain for example `'=b#,n'S1 N75.48Q14.>.*`.
   - `true` inserts `FIELD[*]` with microsecond timestamp, space, followed by the random characters.
 For example, `2024-01-29 23:32:34.123456 '=b#,n'S1 N75.48Q14.>.*`

-# Statement Types
+# JDBC Parameter to Improve DML Performance

 Batch and Multi row statements are used to increase the throughtput.
 Each call to a database takes some time.
 Instead of performing a single operation per call, multiple operations can be performed during that single call.

 NOTE: Can't use shard connection as inlist and batch could have key from different shards.